MariusCausemann/brainseg/README.md

-# BrainSeg Pipeline
+# BrainSeg-container

-This repository contains a streamlined **Snakemake pipeline** to automatically run and compare state-of-the-art brain segmentation tools on your MRI data.
+This repository provides a streamlined Python wrapper and CLI tool to automatically download, run, and standardize outputs from state-of-the-art brain segmentation tools using Apptainer / Singularity containers.

 Brain segmentation tools often have conflicting dependencies, complex installation steps, or require specific versions of system libraries.
-This pipeline solves that problem by handling the environment setup, execution, and result standardization for you.
+This package solves that problem by containerizing the tools and handling the execution, file binding, and label standardization for you.

 ![h:8cm](images/comparison_grid.png)
 ## The Tools